bodar/shavenmaven/README.md

 java -jar shavenmaven.jar build lib
 ```

-This will find all ".dependencies" files in "build" and create a directory with a matching name in "lib" so:
+This will recursively find all ".dependencies" files in "build" and create a directory with a matching name in "lib" so:

-  * build
+  * build/
     * build.dependencies
     * runtime.dependencies
+    * optional/
+      * unix-specific.dependencies
-    * optional.dependencies
+      * windows-specific.dependencies

 Would create the following structure:

+  * lib/
+    * build/
-  * lib
+    * runtime/
-    * build
+    * optional/
-    * runtime
+      * unix-specific/
-    * optional
+      * windows-specific/

 ### ANT usage ###